TobikoData/sqlmesh/docs/guides/observer.md

 SQLMesh Observer provides the information you need to rapidly detect, understand, and remedy problems with SQLMesh data transformation pipelines.

-This page describes how to install, run, and use SQLMesh Observer's features.
+This page describes how to install, run, and use SQLMesh Observer.

 ## The Challenge